 - If a forearm fracture is accompanied by an open wound, the priority is to control any bleeding and reduce the risk for an infection to develop.

-- In case the bone appears misshapen, it is straightened by the doctor.
+- In case the bone appears misshapen, the doctor straightens it.

-- There are instances in which surgery is needed to restore the bones back into the correct position.
+- There are instances in which surgery is necessary to restore the bones back into the correct position.

-- A splint or cast might be used to limit movement of the arm as it recuperates.
+- Use a splint or cast to limit movement of the arm as it recuperates.

 With proper treatment, this type of injury might take up to 6 weeks to fully heal.
-Other self-care measures for the injury is aimed on controlling the pain and swelling.
-This can be achieved by:
+Other self-care measures for the injury aims on controlling the pain and swelling.
+You can achieve this with the following measures:

 - Applying an ice pack or pack of frozen vegetables on the site of injury every 3-4 hours at 20-minute sessions during the initial 1-2 days after.

-- Make sure that the affected arm is propped on a pillow or cushion when he/she is sitting or lying down.
+- Prop the arm on a pillow or cushion when he/she is sitting or lying down.

-- Pain medications can be given but carefully follow the instructions whether given by the doctor or on the packaging.
+- Provide pain medications but carefully follow the instructions whether given by the doctor or on the packaging.